danielnuriyev/danielnuriyev.github.io/README.md

 - by observing this thought, the Observer is aware of itself in the physical world.
 - the thought blocks the Observer from the direct experience of the reality and from expressing itself directly in the physical world.
 More about it below.

-An important step in the spiritual discovery is to calm the mind to the state of no thoughts...
+An important step in the spiritual discovery is to calm the mind to the state of no thoughts.
 I would love to describe to you what you will experience when your mind is thoughtless for continuous time but the goal of this text is to bring you to that point and not to affect your experience by preconceived ideas.

 **Why you are here**

-You have read so far because you (the Observer, the soul) is trying to get out of the veil like a bird that will leave the cage the moment the door is open.
-Unlike the bird, you can remove the veil.
+You have read so far because you (the Observer, the soul) is trying to get out of the veil of thoughts.

+People who are rational, reasonable, logical, scientific, materialist, atheist simply observe this type of thoughts without choosing to dig deeper.
+Digging deeper is rational as well but based on a direct experience.

 ### What to do, how to do

 Apply each item on this list starting with 'plan tomorrow'.
 Do not skip any step.
 Do not proceed to a next step unless at least 2/3 of a current step is mastered, however you'd score it.
 Two thirds because perfectionism is opposite to freedom.
 But slacking is also pointless when you have goal.

 The steps listed in this text focus on building you from bottom all the way up to the direct experience of the spiritual.
 The changes that you will undergo will positively affect all aspects of your life.
 But this list does not focus on making you financially and socially successful, or healthy.
 These require another, although intersecting, set of skills.
-Nevertheless financial, social and physical prosperity will acompany your spiritual growth.
+Nonetheless, financial, social and physical prosperity should acompany your spiritual growth.

+It is important not to skip any step because when you reach the state of continuous thoughtlessness, you will be flooded with energy.
+The body must be prepared to tunnel this energy.
+When the body is not properly structured, it falls apart.
+When the feelings are not positive, they become manyfold reinforced.
+Same goes for attitudes.